-J. F. Bussells of Southport.
 The Drexel Roller Mills Company, Drexel, capital \$25,000 authorized and Washington-Director of the Census \$1,700 subscribed by S. Hoffman, D.

-The Crouch Calinet Company, sent June 1 to North Carolina to in- Hickory, capital \$25(000 authorized. spect the operation of death registra and \$2,400 subscribed by M. G. Crouch
+The Crouch Cabinet Company, Hickory, capital \$25,000 authorized, and \$2,400 subscribed by M. G. Crouch

-The Southern Provision Company Wilmington, capital \$25,000 authorized, ted the Census Bureau will give Fed- and \$6,000 subscribed by R. A., Wright, eral character to the statistics from D. T. Wright and W. H. Aledman for general produce business.
+The Southern Provision Company, area for deaths.
+Upon its being admit- Wilmington, capital \$25,000 authorized ted the Census Bureau will give Fed- and \$6,000 subscribed by R. A. Wright, eral character to the statistics from D. T. Wright and W. H. Aledman for general produce business.

 Governor Signs Death Warrants.

-Two death warrants were signed States Department of Education is in by Governor Craig for electrocutions the state to spend some time investi- to take place in the state's prison gating the progress of the effort to here.
-The first is for Charles Trull interest the colored people through the of Mecklenburg county, who is to die public schools in school and home July 2 for the murder and robbery of gardening.
-She inspected the work in | an aged storekeeper in Charlotte from this direction being done in and whose person he took nearly \$500. around Raleigh the past few days and The other death warrant is for Abe will visit the central points in about Allison, Iredell county, and fixes July every section of the state before she 9 as date for his electrocution.
+Two death warrants were signed by Governor Craig for electrocutions the state to spend some time investi- to take place in the state's prison gating the progress of the effort to here.
+The first is for Charles Trull Interest the colored people through the of Mecklenburg county, who is to die public schools in school and home July 2 for the murder and robbery of gardening.
+She inspected the work in an aged storekeeper in Charlotte from this direction being done in and whose person he took nearly \$500. around Raleigh the past few days and The other death warrant is for Abe will visit the central points in about Allison, Iredell county, and fixes July every section of the state before she | 9 as date for his electrocution.
 He is returns to Washington.
-She is much a negro under sentence for entering pleased with the snowings made in the the home of a white woman several miles from Statesville.
+She is much a negro under sentence for entering pleased with the showings made in the the home of a white woman several miles from Statesville.